 Risk Assessment Framework

 The Tertiary Education Quality and Standards Agency (TEQSA) risk assessments of registered higher education providers are a key component of TEQSA’s risk-based approach to assuring higher education standards.
 The Risk Assessment Framework (RAF) outlines the key steps and components of the risk assessment process, and provides detailed supporting information on the risk indicators used.
 Information on how risk assessments form part of TEQSA’s approach to quality assurance can be found in the paper A risk and standards based approach to quality assurance in Australia’s diverse higher education sector.

 Under the ESOS Act, TEQSA regulates a number of ELICOS and Foundation Program providers that are not registered higher education providers.
 TEQSA’s approach established under the RAF also applies to these providers, but with a tailored set of risk indicators and information requirements.

 TEQSA is committed to continuing to refine the RAF over time, with experience of applying the RAF in its assessment processes, feedback from providers and through consultation with peak bodies.
 TEQSA will also continue to expand available information on the RAF and other processes through the TEQSA website.

-TEQSA works closely with the Department of Education and Training to access data for providers that already report data to existing collections in order to minimise reporting burden, and is supporting work led by the Department towards a single higher education collection.
+TEQSA works closely with the Department of Education and Training (Department) to access data for providers that already report data to existing collections in order to minimise reporting burden, and is supporting work led by the Department towards a single higher education collection.
 TEQSA is committed to reducing burden on providers by utilising existing information sources to the extent possible for its assurance purposes, and remove any overlap in reporting through data sharing arrangements with other agencies.